-NOTE: This step is required only if you are developing your own WebRTC application using the SDK.
+This step is required only if you are developing your own WebRTC application using the SDK.

-ICP Configuration
+8.3 ICP Configuration

-Configuring the MiVoice Business to Support SIP Trunks
+8.3.1 Configuring the MiVoice Business to Support SIP Trunks

 To enable the ICP to receive WebRTC Anonymous calls, a SIP trunk must be configured between MBG and the call controller.
+This option is not available when the MBG WebRTC Configuration Mode is set to 'WebRTC Pro'.

-NOTE: The following instructions describe how to set up a SIP trunk without security.
+The following instructions describe how to set up a SIP trunk without security.
 Instructions that include the use of SSL certificates will be added in a later release.